Dialogue Agents 101: A Beginner's Guide to Critical Ingredients for Designing Effective Conversational Systems: Tasks, Datasets and Methods

-\underline{\textit{Key challenges.}} The current trend in knowledge grounded response generation is to use a two-step approach of retrieval and generation, which increases the complexity of the system \cite{zhou2022think}.
+\begin{mdframed} \underline{\textit{Key challenges.}} The current trend in knowledge grounded response generation is to use a two-step approach of retrieval and generation, which increases the complexity of the system \citep{zhou2022think}.
 Recently, researchers such as \citet{xu-etal-2022-retrieval} and \citet{zhou2022think} have explored ways to bypass the retrieval step and produce more efficient models.
-Further research in this direction can improve the efficiency of systems.
+Further research in this direction can improve the efficiency of systems. \end{mdframed}

-\paragraph{Chit-chat (CC).} The primary goal of a dialogue agent is to generate responses, whether it is for chit-chat based dialogues or task-oriented dialogues.
+\paragraph{Chit-chat (CC)} The primary goal of a dialogue agent is to generate responses, whether it is for chit-chat based dialogues or task-oriented dialogues.
 This section will specifically focus on the response generation for chit-chat agents.
-While there are numerous dialogue datasets available that contain chit-chat dialogues and can be used as training data, such as PersonaChat, MELD, DailyDialogue, MUStARD, and Mutual, there are some datasets specifically curated for the task of chit-chat generation.
-Examples of such datasets include OTTers \cite{sevegnani-etal-2021-otters}, ProsocialDialog \cite{kim-etal-2022-prosocialdialog}, FusedChat \cite{Young_Xing_Pandelea_Ni_Cambria_2022}, mDIA \cite{zhang2022mdia}, SODA \cite{kim2022soda}, and the Switchboard-1 corpus \cite{Jurafsky-etal:1997}.
-Major approaches used to generate responses for chit-chat dialogue agents include the use of contrastive learning \cite{Li2022MitigatingNS, li2021enhancing, cai2020group}, continual learning \cite{Liu2022WhereTG,liu2021lifelong,mi2020continual}, and Transformer based methods \cite{Liu2020YouIM,cai2019retrieval,oluwatobi2020dlgnet}.
+While there are numerous dialogue datasets available that contain chit-chat dialogues and can be used as training data, such as PersonaChat {\citep{zhang-etal-2018-personalizing}}, MELD {\citep{poria-etal-2019-meld}}, DailyDialogue {\citep{li-etal-2017-dailydialog}}, MUStARD {\citep{castro-etal-2019-towards}}, and Mutual {\citep{cui-etal-2020-mutual}}, there are some datasets specifically curated for the task of chit-chat generation.
+Examples of such datasets include OTTers \citep{sevegnani-etal-2021-otters}, ProsocialDialog \citep{kim-etal-2022-prosocialdialog}, FusedChat \citep{Young_Xing_Pandelea_Ni_Cambria_2022}, mDIA \citep{zhang2022mdia}, SODA \citep{kim2022soda}, and the Switchboard-1 corpus \citep{Jurafsky-etal:1997}.
+Major approaches used to generate responses for chit-chat dialogue agents include the use of contrastive learning \citep{Li2022MitigatingNS, li2021enhancing, cai2020group}, continual learning \citep{Liu2022WhereTG,liu2021lifelong,mi2020continual}, and Transformer based methods \citep{Liu2020YouIM,cai2019retrieval,oluwatobi2020dlgnet}.

-\underline{\textit{Key challenges.}} Typical challenges with chit-chat agents, such as inconsistency, unfaithfulness, and an absence of a uniform persona, persist \cite{liu2017evaluate}.
-Furthermore, the ineffective management of infrequently used words is another tenacious issue \cite{shum-etal-2020-sketch}.
+\begin{mdframed} \underline{\textit{Key challenges.}} Typical challenges with chit-chat agents, such as inconsistency, unfaithfulness, and an absence of a uniform persona, persist \citep{liu2017evaluate}.
+Furthermore, the ineffective management of infrequently used words is another tenacious issue \citep{shum-etal-2020-sketch}. { However, current advancements, such as Reinforcement Learning from Human Feedback (RLHF) \citep{NIPS2017_d5e2c0ad, NEURIPS2020_1f89885d}, help in minimising these issues.} \end{mdframed}